jfbosch/recache/README.md

 How to get it?
 ==============
 At the moment there is no nuget package for it.
 We might add it in the future.
-For now, just crab this tiny project, build it, reference it, and off you go.
+For now, just grab this tiny project, build it, reference it, and off you go.